-We continue to work hard on building our pipeline, and we recently announced positive topline data with GLPG3667, our proprietary selective TYK2 compound, in psoriasis (Pso).
-The clinical activity observed at 4 weeks for the high dose of GLPG3667 versus placebo in this Phase 1b trial, combined with the encouraging safety and tolerability profile, warrant further progression of GLPG3667.
-We currently are running a further dose escalation study in healthy volunteers, and we intend to launch a Phase 2b dose finding study in Pso as well as a Phase 2 study in ulcerative colitis (UC) with GLPG3667 in 2022.
+In early Q3, we also announced positive topline data from the Phase 1b trial with GLPG3667, our proprietary selective tyrosine kinase 2 (TYK2) compound in psoriasis (Pso).
+We are currently running a further dose escalation study in healthy volunteers, and we aim to launch both a Phase 2b dose finding study in Pso and a Phase 2 study in UC with GLPG3667 in 2022.